Greece

 The Eastern Mediterranean route from Turkey to Greece’s eastern borders is one of the most widely traveled refugee pathways in the world.
 Refugees, asylum seekers, and migrants from the Middle East, Africa, and Asia travel to Greece via sea and land, seeking safety in Europe.

 Since 2014, more than 1 million people have crossed into the country, fleeing violence and humanitarian crises in Syria, Iraq, Afghanistan, and other countries.
 With this large influx of refugees, access to basic needs is scarce and vulnerable people are not sufficiently protected.
-Greece hosts about 121,000 refugees and migrants, 40% of whom are under the age of 18.
+Greece hosts about 169,000 refugees and about 25,000 asylum seekers, stateless people, and other people in need of protection.

 Our Work in Greece

-The primary goals of HIAS’ work in Greece are twofold; the provision of high quality legal support and representation to refugees with a focus on those who are most vulnerable, such as children and survivors of torture or gender-based violence (GBV) and the provision of psychosocial support to those in need.
+HIAS Greece provides high-quality protection services including legal support and representation to refugees with a focus on those who are most vulnerable, such as children and survivors of torture or violence.
+We also support community mental health support to those in need.
 In this way, HIAS plays a critical role helping refugees to take the first steps toward regaining control and stability in their lives.
+We also advocate for refugee rights in Greece.

 HIAS’ services are free.
 If someone tries to charge you for services claiming they represent HIAS, please report it at our confidential email address: ethics@hias.org.
 HIAS has a zero-tolerance policy on fraud and corruption.